Bixby letter: Meeting with Adjutant General Schouler

 On September 24, 1864, Massachusetts Adjutant General William Schouler wrote to Massachusetts Governor John Albion Andrew about a discharge request sent to the governor by Otis Newhall, the father of five Union soldiers.
-In the letter, Schouler recalled how, two years prior, they had helped a poor widow named Lydia Bixby to visit a son who was a patient at an Army hospital.
+In the letter, Schouler recalled how, two years prior, they had helped a poor widow named Lydia Bixby to visit a son who was a patient at a Union army hospital.
 About ten days earlier, Bixby had come to Schouler's office claiming that five of her sons had died fighting for the Union.
 Governor Andrew forwarded Newhall's request to the U.S. War Department with a note requesting that the president honor Bixby with a letter.

 In response to a War Department request of October 1, Schouler sent a messenger to Bixby's home six days later, asking for the names and units of her sons.
 He sent a report to the War Department on October 12, which was delivered to President Lincoln by Secretary of War Edwin Stanton sometime after October 28.

 On November 21, both the Boston Evening Traveller and the Boston Evening Transcript published an appeal by Schouler for contributions to assist soldiers' families at Thanksgiving which mentioned a widow who had lost five sons in the war.
 Schouler had some of the donations given to Bixby and then visited her home on Thanksgiving, November 24.
 The letter from the President arrived at Schouler's office the next morning.

 Military record of the Bixby sons

-Nevertheless, at least two of Lydia Bixby's sons survived the war:
+At least two of Lydia Bixby's sons survived the war: